 A stairway leads down to the monastic quarter, which houses about 200 monks.
 The kunrey, which functions as the monks' classroom, is on the southern side (to the left).
 Look under the vestibule for the mural of the 'mystic spiral', a uniquely Bhutanese variation on the mandala.
 The large dukhang (prayer hall) opposite has lovely exterior murals depicting the life of Tibet's poet-saint Milarepa.
 The first day of the spring Paro tsechu is held in this courtyard, which fills to bursting point.
 The views from the far windows are superb.

 Outside the dzong, to the northeast of the entrance, is a stone-paved festival ground where masked dancers perform the main dances of the tsechu.
-A thondrol – huge thangka (painted or embroidered religious picture) of Guru Rinpoche, more than 18m square, is unfurled shortly after dawn on the final day of the tsechu – you can see the huge rail upon which it is hung.
+A thondrol – huge thangka (painted or embroidered religious picture) of Guru Rinpoche, more than 18 sq metres, is unfurled shortly after dawn on the final day of the tsechu – you can see the huge rail upon which it is hung.
 It was commissioned in the 18th century by the eighth desi (secular ruler of Bhutan), also known as druk desi, Chhogyel Sherab Wangchuck.

 Below the dzong, a traditional wooden covered bridge called Nyamai Zam spans the Paro Chhu.
 This is a reconstruction of the original bridge, which was washed away in a flood in 1969.
 Earlier versions of this bridge were removed in time of war to protect the dzong.
 The most picturesque pictures of Paro Dzong are taken from the west bank of the river, just downstream from the bridge.

 The dzong courtyard is open daily, but on weekends the offices are deserted and most chapels are closed.

 An interesting side note: scenes from Bernardo Bertolucci's Little Buddha (1995) were filmed here.